Canadian retailers bet on technology in fight with U.S. giants

 Grocer Metro has added features to its iPhone app that let customers scan the product code on, say, a packet of pasta in their pantry and add it to their shopping list for the next trip to the store.

 Metro declined to provide details about how the changes have affected sales.
-A spokeswoman said the company is considering an Android version of the app.
+A spokewoman said the company is considering an Android version of the app.

 U.S. EDGE